MOXA-ISD/developer-docs/docs/edge-dmdev-dm.md

 ## Callback Return Value

 The return code of the command.
 It will be reported to the device management service.
+HTTP status code is the suggested implementation.

 ---